qbpsimulator/bimp-ui/README.md

 ```

-If you want to start start simulation programatically, then after BPMN files have been loaded, call:
+If you want to start start simulation programmatically, then after BPMN files have been loaded, call:
 ```
 Bimp.startSimulation(mxmlLog);
 ```
-The first parameters is a boolen indicating whether MXML logs should be created.
+The first parameters is a boolean indicating whether MXML logs should be created.